Communications Home

 General

-Our college uniform policy exists to encourage “a sense of equality and cohesion where clothing is not used to highlight levels of family income, create social hierarchies or label students as members of identity groups (other than religious) since this is at odds with the culture of the college.”
+One of the fundamental purposes of our uniform policy is that it encourages “a sense of equality and cohesion where clothing is not used to highlight levels of family income, create social hierarchies or label students as members of identity groups (other than religious) since this is at odds with the culture of the college.”
+More recently, we have noticed a number of students wearing expensive coats and hoodies (particularly brands like Mercier and Nike Tech fleeces which are of higher monetary value) that contravene our policy and rules.
+These garments must not be worn in college.

 Online Safety